iclighthouse/DRC_standards/DRC20/DRC20.md

  - The following specifications use syntax from Candid.
  - The optional parameter `_nonce` is used to specify the nonce of the transaction.
 The nonce value for each AccountId starts at 0 and is incremented by 1 on the success of each specific transaction.
 If the caller specifies an incorrect nonce value, the transaction will be rejected.
 The specific transactions include: approve(), transfer(), transferFrom(), lockTransfer(), lockTransferFrom(), executeTransfer().
  - The optional parameter `_sa` is the subaccount of the caller, which is a 32 bytes nat8 array.
 If length of `_sa` is less than 32 bytes, it will be prepended with [0] to make up.
- - The optional parameter `_data` is the custom data provided by the caller, which can be used for calldata, memo, etc. The length of `_data` should be less than 65536 bytes (It is recommended to use candid encoding format, e.g. 4-byte method name hash + arguments data).
+ - The optional parameter `_data` is the custom data provided by the caller, which can be used for calldata, memo, etc. The length of `_data` should be less than 2 KB (It is recommended to use candid encoding format, e.g. 4-byte method name hash + arguments data).
  - For better compatibility, use method names prefixed with "drc20_".

 #### standard